ShunSakurai/password_generator/README.md

 The tool only generates passwords and allows you to copy one to the clipboard.
 No storing feature is provided nor planned.

-## History

-"*" at the beginning means bug-fixing.

-### ver.1.0.0, March 28, 2016
-- Added to GitHub
-- Created Readme.md

 ## Features to come
 ### Working on
 - Making it [readable](http://www.amazon.com/dp/0596802293)